Starting an Answering Service, What You Need to Know Before Starting

 A one-office operation can generate gross revenues of as much as $150,000 or upwards in a year, depending on the number of telephones or switchboards in operation and the number of calls taken.

 Starting Your Business

-A List of Important Steps You Must Consider When Starting A Business – Take a couple minutes to go over this list of issues to consider when starting a business.
+Important Steps You Must Consider When Starting A Business – Take a couple of minutes to go over this list of issues to consider before starting a business.

 Questions To Consider Before Starting A Business – 10 key issues to look at before starting a business.
 Starting a new venture blindly is asking for headaches!
 Know what to expect before you start!

 A Day In The Life of A Switchboard Operator:

 A Day In The Life of Switchboard Operators | Owlguru.com